FIGURE 1 – Before view showing the asymmetric tissue contours, deficient edentulous ridge with #10 and the missing tooth #4.

 Dr. Marc Montgomery received his DDS from the University Of Minnesota School Of Dentistry in 1986.
 For the last 20 years he has focused on high-quality, cosmetic-oriented family dental care in Woodbury, MN.
 He has been named Minneapolis St. Paul Magazine’s Top Dentist three times (2000, 2002 and 2005).
 He is an AACD fellow, an accredited member of the American Academy of Cosmetic Dentistry, participant and member of the L.D.
 Pankey Alumni Association, vice-pres-ident of the Minnesota Academy of Cosmetic Dentistry.

-The author would like to thank Dr. Steve Rodenburg for his exceptional surgical treatment in this case.
+The author of this article would like to thank Dr. Steve Rodenburg for his exceptional surgical treatment in this case.
 The author would also like to thank Ron Stevens and Pheng Lor owners of Reflection of Light dental laboratory for their contribution to the beautiful lab work that made this case so successful.

 This article, A New Technique in Achieving Ideal Esthetics in Mixing Veneers, Bridges and Implants in the Smile Zone, may also be found on the Oral Health Group site, where it was published on April 1, 2007.
 Optimized by Hill Web Marketing.